Alcohol Abuse, Addiction And Treatment Options

 Many alcohol addiction treatment programs begin with medically-assisted detoxification (medical detox), especially for patients suffering from a physical dependence on alcohol.
 Medical detox helps patients safely manage withdrawal symptoms, remove unwanted chemicals from their body and overcome the physical addiction to alcohol.

 Receiving professional guidance and help with detoxification is the safest way to manage withdrawal symptoms.
 In many cases, a medical detox is necessary to get fluid, vitamin and nutrition levels back to normal before receiving behavioral treatment.

-Because alcohol addiction is a physical, mental and spiritual illness, a medically-assisted detoxification is only one part in a comprehensive treatment plan, and should be followed with behavioral treatment.
+Because alcohol addiction is a physical, mental and spiritual illness, medically-assisted detoxification is only one part in a comprehensive treatment plan and should be followed with behavioral treatment.

 Treatment For Alcohol Addiction

 Alcohol may be the most commonly abused drug in the United States, but no two cases of alcohol addiction are exactly the same.
 It’s for this reason that alcohol addiction should be treated using an individualized approach.

 With the help of trusted professionals at Addiction Campuses, purpose and balance can be restored.
 Each campus offers a unique treatment approach tailored to an individual’s needs, and which can help them grow mentally and spiritually.
 Freedom from addiction is possible, and it all starts with the first step.